-As we all look forward to a more normalized working environment this coming spring and summer, taking into account of course the ‘new normal’ of hybrid working, redesigned office spaces and accelerations in technologies that keep us connected, let’s take a look at another trend we may see more of as 2022 gets into full swing – sustainable office designs.
+As we all look forward to a more normalised working environment this coming spring and summer, taking into account of course the ‘new normal’ of hybrid working, redesigned office spaces and accelerations in technologies that keep us connected, let’s take a look at another trend we may see more of as 2022 gets into full swing – sustainable office designs.

 Sustainability is no new concept – we’ve been working towards more eco-aware daily operations for years now, but as with many behaviours, Covid-19 has precipitated an acceleration in awareness; sharpened the senses, if you will, around the fragility of the earth and its resources.